THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Your heart starts beating faster, you start getting hot, and you might even begin to shake.

 Too many of us get stressed and don’t know what to do about it.

-Sadly, with stress having harmful effects on our health, it is more important than ever to find ways to minimize stress.
+Sadly, stress affects many areas of our health, both physical and mental health, so it is more important than ever to find ways to minimize stress.

 And this is what I am going to help you with today.

 In this article, I show you 25 of my favorite stress busters.

 Run through the list and pick out a handful of strategies to keep in your back pocket to manage stress the next time it shows up.

 25 Awesome Stress Busters To Feel More Relaxed

 Physical activity is far and away my favorite stress reliever.

 I go into the gym, throw on my headphones, and get lost in the routine of lifting weights.